dentalplan/dentalplan.github.io/_posts/collabs/2012-07-01-collab-reboot.md

 excerpt: Rebooting Computing a response to the scrapping of the ICT curriculum and a renewed focus on teaching programming
 thumbimg: disp_reboot.jpg
 thumbalt: The hack day at Metal in Southend on Sea
+headerimg: disp_reboot.jpg
+headeralt: The hack day at Metal in Southend on Sea
 ---
 Rebooting Computing a response to the scrapping of the ICT curriculum and a renewed focus on teaching programming.
 It is a partnership between Southend Education Trust, Digital Exploration Centre, YoHa and Goldsmiths’ Centre for Cultural Studies in London.